Jim Ninowski: Cleveland Browns

 Those plans never came to fruition.
-Davis was diagnosed with leukemia prior to the 1962 College All-Star game.
+Davis was diagnosed with leukemia prior to the 1962 College All-Star Game.
 He never played for the Browns and died within a year of his diagnosis.
-Ninowski led the Browns to a 4-3 record in 1962 before his season ended when he suffered a dislocated shoulder and fractured clavicle while attempting to pass in an October 28 game against the Pittsburgh Steelers.
+Ninowski led the Browns to a 4–3 record in 1962 before his season ended when he suffered a dislocated shoulder and fractured clavicle while attempting to pass in an October 28 game against the Pittsburgh Steelers.
 He was gang tackled by a pass rush led by defensive tackle Big Daddy Lipscomb.
 He was replaced by Frank Ryan, who had been obtained from the Rams to back up Ninowski prior to the start of training camp.

-Ryan started the remaining seven games and the Browns finished third in the NFL's Eastern Division with a record of 7-6-1.
-Paul Brown, who had coached the Browns since the team's inception in 1946, was fired by Modell on January 7, 1963 during a Cleveland newspaper strike.
+Ryan started the remaining seven games and the Browns finished third in the NFL's Eastern Division with a record of 7–6–1.
+Paul Brown, who had coached the Browns since the team's inception in 1946, was fired by Modell on January 7, 1963, during a Cleveland newspaper strike.

 The Browns' new head coach, former assistant Blanton Collier, elected to stick with Ryan as the team's starter in 1963.
 Ninowski served as the backup quarterback for the Browns over the next four seasons, starting three games.
 He was a member of the last Cleveland Browns championship team in 1964.

 Washington Redskins

 Ninowski was a holdout prior to training camp in 1967 and was placed on waivers on July 28 by the Browns, but the waivers were recalled the same day as the team sought to place the quarterback with another NFL team.

 On August 8, 1967, Ninowski was traded to the Washington Redskins in exchange for quarterback Dick Shiner.
 With Washington for two seasons, he backed up Sonny Jurgensen, starting two games in 1968.
 His final NFL start was in Washington's final game of that season against Ninowski's former team, the Lions.
-He led Washington to a 14-3 victory.
+He led Washington to a 14–3 victory.

 New Orleans Saints

-On June 20, 1969 the Ninowski was traded to the New Orleans Saints in exchange for defensive end Dave Long and a fifth round 1970 draft choice.
+On June 20, 1969, Ninowski was traded to the New Orleans Saints in exchange for defensive end Dave Long and a fifth round 1970 draft choice.
 The Redskins used that pick to draft defensive tackle Manny Sistrunk.
 Ninowski appeared in four games for the Saints, backing up Billy Kilmer and completing 17 of 34 passes, including one touchdown.